Swap Space in Operating System

 A computer has a sufficient amount of physical memory but most of the time we need more so we swap some memory on disk.
 Swap space is a space on a hard disk that is a substitute for physical memory.
 It is used as virtual memory which contains process memory images.
 Whenever our computer runs short of physical memory it uses its virtual memory and stores information in memory on disk.
 Swap space helps the computer’s operating system in pretending that it has more RAM than it actually has.
 It is also called a swap file.
 This interchange of data between virtual memory and real memory is called swapping and space on disk as “swap space”.

 Virtual memory is a combination of RAM and disk space that running processes can use.
 Swap space is the portion of virtual memory that is on the hard disk, used when RAM is full.

-Swap space can be useful to computer in various ways:
+Swap space can be useful to computers in various ways:

-- Applications which are not used or are used less can be kept in swap file.
+- Applications that are not used or are used less can be kept in a swap file.

-- Having sufficient swap file helps the system keep some physical memory free all the time.
+- Having sufficient swap files helps the system keep some physical memory free all the time.